jpbarraca/LogicAlNucleo/README.md

 - Serial triggers
 - Post trigger delay
 - External and Internal test modes

+### Limitations

+- The board will frequently freeze and require a reset.
+This happens because the CPU is not that powerful.
+Reaching 10MSPS requires the use of synchronous code (instead of a much better asynchronous, Interrupt based approach).
+If the sampling function is waiting for results or for a trigger, the board will be "stuck".
+Just push the reset and move on as nothing is wrong.

 ## Screenshots
 Just to prove it works and because screenshots are always nice.